ahmedtijanicom/VideoCourseManagementSystem/README.md

 # Video Course Management System

 A self-hosted, filesystem-based video course management system that automatically discovers and organizes educational content.
-It features a modern React frontend with a Node.js backend, packaged in a single Docker container.
+It features a modern React frontend with a high-performance Go backend, packaged in a single Docker container.

 ## Features